-Foreign employees has always been regarded as an essential facet of Singapore’s economy, as they are needed to plug skill gaps and take on labour intensive roles.
+Foreign employees have always been regarded as an essential facet of Singapore’s economy, as they are needed to plug skill gaps and take on labor-intensive roles.
 Over the years, these foreign employees have made huge contributions to the Singaporean economy, by taking on jobs in many different sectors, such as the construction industry and marine industry.

-However, many times, their contributions have been underappreciated.
+However, their contributions are typically being underappreciated.
 As foreign employees working in Singapore, away from their homelands, they also face various social and financial challenges that are unique to them.
-In this article, we will be talking about those unique challenges faced by them.
+In this article, we will be talking about the unique challenges faced by them.

 One financial challenge faced by foreign employees, especially unskilled foreign workers, is excessive debt caused by agent fees.
 To get a job in Singapore, unskilled foreign workers are often required to pay fees to employment agents back in their home country.

-In order to be able pay those agent fees, some foreign employees will take out loans from banks, family members and friends.
-However, those banks may charge high interest rates, placing more financial burden on the foreign employee.
+In order to be able to pay agent fees, some foreign employees will take out loans from banks, family members and friends.
+However, those banks may charge high-interest rates, placing more financial burden on foreign employees.
 The fees may vary in amount, but for unskilled foreign workers, it is a huge debt that they must take on in order to be able to work in Singapore.

 If you are a foreign worker who is stressed about the debt that you have incurred due to hefty agent fees, do not worry, as Soon Seng is here to help you with it.
 Soon Seng is a moneylender in Singapore that offers personal loans to foreigners.
 With Soon Seng, you can get fast and instant loan approval for your loan, which will benefit you if you need credit urgently.

-Another challenge that foreign employees may face is the lack of social support when they are working in Singapore as.
+Another challenge that foreign employees may face is the lack of social support when they are working in Singapore.
 This is exacerbated by the fact that they may not have a social network in Singapore.
-Due to the fact that foreign employees come to Singapore just to work, their friends and family may not have travelled to Singapore with them, which may cause foreign workers to suffer from an absence of social networks.
+Due to the fact that foreign employees come to Singapore just to work, their friends and family may not have traveled to Singapore with them, which may cause foreign workers to suffer from an absence of social networks.

 In Singapore, foreign employees are not considered Singapore citizens or Permanent Residents.
 This means that they cannot receive subsidies that will help to offset their medical bills, which are known to be notoriously high in Singapore.